CookieHCl/mfmf/README.md

 ### Basic concept

-This package uses [gray-matter](https://github.com/jonschlinkert/gray-matter) to parse/stringify markdown file, and [yaml](https://eemeli.org/yaml/) to parse/stringify frontmatter.
+This package parse/stringify frontmatter from markdown file.
-If your frontmatter is not in yaml, you have to define your own engine.
+Only YAML frontmatter is supported.

 For example, look at this markdown file.